We look at major events, patents, and news mentions to determine what Facebook may be up to in blockchain and digital currency.

 David Marcus confirmed the existence of the group in a Facebook post where he stated: “I’m setting up a small group to explore how to best leverage Blockchain across Facebook, starting from scratch.”

-Former VP of Product at Instagram, Kevin Weil, along with at least 10 others, also joined the blockchain division.
+Former Instagram VP of product Kevin Weil and at least 10 others also joined the blockchain division.
 The addition of major talent indicates the company could be building something notable.

 One report from an unnamed Facebook Blockchain insider said the company was making a long-term bet that would most likely resemble its investments in AI: